Multivariate distributions with fixed marginals and correlations: Introduction

 \section{Introduction}

-Consider the problem of simulating a random vector $(X_1,\ldots,X_n)$ where for all $i$ the cumulative distribution function (cdf) of $X_i$ is $F_i$, and for all $i$ and $j$ the correlation between $X_i$ and $X_j$ should be $\rho_{ij} \in [0,1]$.
+Consider the problem of simulating a random vector $(X_1,\ldots,X_n)$ with second moments where for all $i$ the cumulative distribution function (cdf) of $X_i$ is $F_i$, and for all $i$ and $j$ the correlation between $X_i$ and $X_j$ should be $\rho_{ij} \in [-1,1]$.
 The correlation here is the usual notion

-for standard deviations $\sd(X)$ and $\sd(Y)$ that are finite.
+for standard deviations $\stddev(X)$ and $\stddev(Y)$ that are finite.

 Let $\Omega$ denote the set of matrices with entries in $[-1,1]$, all the diagonal entries equal $1$, and are nonnegative definite.
 Then it is well known that any correlation matrix $(\rho_{ij})$ must lie in $\Omega$.